Karin Nilsson

 In this project, we implement population models to assess how useful they are as tools in management decisions.
 The project page is under construction.

-Upcoming project: Effects of aquaculture on aquatic food webs in northern freshwater ecosystems
+New project: Effects of aquaculture on aquatic food webs in northern freshwater ecosystems

-We recently received funding from the Kamprad Foundation to study how fish farming affects the aquatic food webs in northern lakes.
+We have received funding from the Kamprad Foundation to study how fish farming affects the aquatic food webs in northern lakes.
 Swedish open-cage fish farming is mainly conducted in large oligotrophic lakes regulated for hydropower.
 We will study how natural fish communities and the biodiversity of key groups of invertebrates respond to aquaculture.
+The project consists of a large collaborative network that will address a variety of questions.
+Post Doc Maria Myrstener works on this project.

 Background